Skip to content

 • Cover from sun and/or rain with a beautiful green translucent ex-army parachute, erected in 1 minute.

 • A central firepit and table is able to be used with any and all of the above configurations.
-It is also possible to remove this to leave a space in the centre with just a pole in place if the parachute is in use.
+It is also possible to remove this to leave a space in the centre.

 Other features: